vhandziuk/file-extractor/README.md

 Configuration file must contain 2 values, separated by a comma.

 The first value is the name of the archive entry to be extracted (e.g., test1.txt).
 If the file is found in any of the archives in a specified path, it is then unpacked to the destination path.
-File name can optionally be prefixed by a relative path, e.g., Output\test1.txt.
-Then, the file will be unpacked to the respective sub-folder of the destination folder.
+File name can optionally be prefixed by a relative path, (e.g., Output\test1.txt).
+In this case, the file will be unpacked to the corresponding sub-folder of the destination path.

+The second value is a part of the relative sub-path of the entry in archive.
+If the entry is located in the archive root, the value should be left blank.

 ## Basic use